777388/TopographyTemplate/README.md

-usage: python3 TopographyTemplate.py usage number|string|file
+usage: python3 TopographyTemplate.py usage number|string|file outputfile

-As a Template this is just for printing, you can figure out what you want to do with it in the node section.
+As a Template this is just for printing and writing to file, you can figure out what you want to do with it in the node section.